Nishan Sahib: Guru Gobind Singh

+Sikh Confederacy

+During the time of the Sikh Misls, the misl which was responsible for bearing the Nishan Sahib was the Nishanwalia Misl, named after this role.
+The Nishanwalia Misl also was responsible for appointing the flag-bearers for the other misls.
+The role assigned to carry the flag in procession was considered an honourable one.

+The Bhangi Misl were the first to erect a flag on-top of the Darbar Sahib, which they did in 1771.

+Sikh Empire

+Within the Sikh Khalsa Army, different regiments had their own particular flags they flew.

+Colonial period

+The modern form and envisionment of the Nishan Sahib can be traced back ultimately to the time of the Singh Sabha Movement.

+Present day

+The dual Nishan Sahibs in-front of the Akal Takht are fixed on around 40-metre tall flag-poles.
+Most modern Nishan Sahibs are saffron in colour but the Nihang sect of Sikhs usually maintain a dark blue-coloured flag at their gurdwaras.
+In a 26 July 2024 circular, the SGPC mandated that the Nishan Sahib flown by Sikhs should be either basanti (xanthic) or surmai (greyish-blue) in colour.

 Weapons and ornaments

 The original Nishan Sahib carried by Guru Gobind Singh ji in the Kattar, Dhal, Kirpan format had either a Ashtabhuja Duja, Nangini Barcha or Karpa Barcha used as a spear on top.
 The Nagni Barcha or snake like sword was created by Guru Gobind Singh ji and famously used by Bhai Bachittar Singh to pierce the trunk of a drunken, armored elephant in the Battle of Nimolgarh.
 The Ashtabhuja is a spear with three crescents stuck to an iron rod with two spears coming out on top.
 The Ashtabhuja was mainly used as the Battle Stadered of the Tenth Guru and is highly recommended.
 Guru Gobind Singh Ji's ashtabhuja was found in Chamkaur sahib the place where his two sons were martyred and other two captured with his mother.
 The flag is simply wrapped around the top of the spear with two strings of fabric coming out of the tip.

 While today's Nishan Sahib has a Khanda in a dagger form on top of the flag and the fabric covering the spear till the top.
 The Khanda symbol is also relatively new and was made in the early 19th century.